Pseudoreality/Roblox-Identities/README.md

     - [`Script`](https://create.roblox.com/docs/reference/engine/classes/Script)
     - [`LocalScript`](https://create.roblox.com/docs/reference/engine/classes/LocalScript)
   - Notes: Custom add-on to Studio that any developer can use.
-    - The people that make these are the coolest people ever and you should thank them.
+    - The people that make these are the coolest people ever, and you should thank them.
-    - There are two types of StudioPlugins
+    - There are two types of StudioPlugins:
       - Local
         - Loaded on the disk from `%localappdata%\Roblox\Plugins`
+          - Settings file for all local plugins is located at `%localappdata%\Roblox\{loggedinUserId}\InstalledPlugins\0\settings.json`
+            - This file is also shared with BuiltInPlugins.
         - Can be parented under `PluginDebugService`
         - Plugin instance is named `user_[fileName].[fileExtension]`
       - Cloud
         - Is also loaded on the disk, but in a more complicated way.
           - Initially downloaded from the Roblox website or via `StudioService.TryInstallPlugin()` first though.
-        - Can not be debugged for "fuck you" reason (I can understand why though, since Local plugins exist anyway)
+          - After installing, the plugin model is located at `%localappdata%\Roblox\{loggedInUserId}\InstalledPlugins\{pluginId}\{pluginVersionId}\Plugin.rbxm`
+            - Settings file located in the same folder.
+            - Don't steal the plugin model and pass it off as your own, that shit's lame.
+        - Not debuggable, unlike local plugins.
         - Plugin instance is named `cloud_[pluginId]`
     - Can have three copies of itself loaded at a time
       - Edit